-To conduct a clinical trial in the European Economic Area the sponsor must apply for authorisation from the national competent authority (i.e. medicines regulator), and favourable opinion must be obtained from a research ethics committee, in each member state in which the trial is to take place.
+To conduct a clinical trial in the European Economic Area under the Clinical Trials Directive the sponsor must apply for authorisation from the national competent authority (i.e. medicines regulator), and favourable opinion must be obtained from a research ethics committee, in each member state in which the trial is to take place.
 This module sets out the requirements for successful compilation, submission and maintenance of the applications.

 Approximate Course Time: 3 hours

 The module will benefit:

 - regulatory affairs professionals and other staff of pharmaceutical or biotechnology companies involved in clinical development of medicinal products; and

 - healthcare professionals conducting clinical research as sponsor-investigators.